alfredfh/Information-Systems-Engineering/README.md

 # Assignment 2:

 ## Objective
 The objective was to advance the design and prototyping of a priority aspect of the Employment Help Charity's information system, building on the analysis completed in Assignment 1.
 This involves creating a detailed UML Class Diagram for the identified priority system component, implementing a prototype user interface using WPF in C# to demonstrate its "look and feel," and testing the interface with an Event Action Test Table.
-Additionally, the assignment requires developing a Misuse Case Diagram to identify potential security threats and propose mitigations.
+Additionally, the assignment required developing a Misuse Case Diagram to identify potential security threats and propose mitigations.
 The aim is to provide a practical, initial prototype of the system while addressing key design, functionality, and security considerations.

 ### Skills Learned